spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 :::warning

 Do not power off the airgap support VM.
-The airgap support VM is required for VerteX to function properly and must remain available at all time.
+The airgap support VM is required for Palette to function properly and must remain available at all time.
 If for some reason the airgap support VM is powered off, power the VM back on and restart the required services by navigating to the **/opt/spectro/harbor** directory and issuing the following command.